robusta-dev/robusta/docs/installation.rst

 .. rubric:: Footnotes

 .. [#f1] `See this great video on YouTube where a community member installs Robusta with a stopwatch. <https://www.youtube.com/watch?v=l_zaCaY_wls>`_.
-If you beat his time by more than 30% we'll send you a Robusta mug too.
+If you beat his time by more than 30% and document it, we'll send you a Robusta mug too.

 Additional Installation Methods
 ---------------------------------